 How to submit your podcast to Google Play Music

 Log in to Google Play Podcast Portal and click the Add a Podcast button.
 Then accept the terms of service and enter the URL of your RSS feed, click “Submit RSS Feed”.
 Verify ownership and review the podcast information through the podcast publication.
-Finally, click “Publish Podcast” and wait for approval.
+Finally, click “Publish Podcast” and wait for the approval.

 As you can see, podcast hosting is getting more professional and way more competitive.
 And even though every provider makes it sound really easy to migrate or import, take your time before committing to one paid plan.